Bethel Elementary School 2024-2025

 CAFETERIA

 A well-balanced meal is served daily in the lunchroom.
 Breakfast is also available each morning.
-All students will receive free meals during the 2021-2022 school year.
-Lunch menus will be sent home each month to help you and your child decide what they’d like to have for lunch.
+All students will receive free meals during the 2024-2025 school year.
+Lunch menus will be shared each month with our parent newsletter and Remind to help you and your child decide what they’d like to have for lunch.

 PTO

 Our Parent Teacher Organization (PTO) supports Bethel Elementary School.
 The PTO is a very active organization and all parents are encouraged to attend and participate in PTO activities.
-Please check your child’s backpack for more information regarding the PTO and programs/events they offer.
+Please look for more information regarding the PTO and programs/events they offer in our parent newsletters and notes sent home.

 PARENT/TEACHER COMMUNICATION

 We encourage communication between parents and teachers.
-Please call teachers before 8:00 a.m. or after 3:00 p.m. to avoid academic disruption.
+Please call teachers before 7:50 a.m. or after 3:00 p.m. to avoid academic disruption.
 Calls to teachers during the school day will be forwarded to teachers’ voice mail boxes.
 Teachers will respond as soon as possible following student dismissal.
 Our teachers have the Remind text message communication system.
 This is a great tool but please do not send a message to a teacher during the day and expect an immediate response; they are teaching students and should not be constantly checking their phone.
-Transportation changes must be made via a phone call to the front office.
+Transportation changes must be made via a phone call to the front office by 2:00 each day.
 Do not use Remind for transportation changes.

 LOST AND FOUND